compassus/compassus/README.md

 (def app
   (compassus/application
     {:routes ...
-     :reconciler-opts ...
+     :reconciler (om/reconciler ...)
      :mixins [{:render MyWrapper}]}))
 ```

 #### Utility functions

 There are a few utility functions in `compassus.core`.
-Below is a description of these functions along with simple examples of their usage.
+Below is a description of
+these functions along with simple examples of their usage.

 ##### **`root-class`**